Table of Contents

 If you’d like to get rid of your timeshare, you’ve come to the right place.
 We help timeshare owners find the best option available to them to get out of their timeshare.
 Some timeshare resort developers will take your timeshare back if you simply ask them to do so, but others will not.

 The process of getting rid of your timeshare can vary depending on the type of timeshare you own, its location, whether the timeshare is paid in full or not and the date in which you originally purchased the timeshare.
 If you purchased the timeshare recently, like within the last week or two, it’s strongly encouraged that you look in to something called a rescission period.

-Unfortunately, most of you reading this article likely don’t qualify for the state’s recission option.
+Unfortunately, most of you reading this article likely don’t qualify for the state’s rescission option anymore.
 No worries!
 You still have options.
-Your best option is to try and sell the timeshare on the resale market for $1.

 Selling the Timeshare

 Some things that will affect your probability of selling the timeshare are the type of timeshare you own, its location and whether the timeshare is paid in full.
 If you still owe on your timeshare, it’s going to be hard, if not impossible, to sell it someone else.
-If you own a desirable week at a desirable location such as Las Vegas, Branson, New Orleans, Orlando or Hawaii, you might have an easier time getting rid of it than say if you own at a resort in the middle of nowhere in Nebraska.
+If you own a desirable week at a desirable location such as Hawaii, you might have an easier time getting rid of it than say if you own at a resort in the middle of nowhere in Nebraska.
 The resort developer brand can also be a factor.

-How To Get Rid of A Timeshare Legally Vs Illegally
+How To Get Rid of A Timeshare If It Won’t Sell